STYLE AND APPROACH

 These articles are based on newsworthy people or events, often within a local area.
 The article covers the problems, worries or achievements of the people within the story and is written in a way that provides emotion and allows the reader to engage with the story through interest or sympathy.

 Being able to write and edit are both useful and sought after skills for any writer.
-This course enables you to develop your skills in both.
+This is an extensive and intensive diploma course, which enables you to develop your skills in both.